phaustin/parallel_python_course/austin.md

 **Setup requirements**:

+### For remote access to Westgrid

 * A laptop with the [x2go client](http://wiki.x2go.org/doku.php/download:start) installed
 * An account on bison
 * .bashrc which adds python 3.6.1 and g++ 5.2 to the PATH

+### For your own laptop

+I'd encourage you do a local python install on your laptop, to make sure we don't don't get hit by bandwidth limitations or competition for cpus on bison nodes.

+We will need python 3.6 from conda-forge.
+To get it:

+1. Download miniconda 3.6 from